prncoprs/ssbd-algo-demo/README.md

-# ssbd-algorithm-demo
+# ssbd-algo-demo
-Small Summaries for Big Data Project algorithm demo
+Demo of Small Summaries for Big Data Algorithms